Taiizor/Sucrose/README.md

 -   Adventure
 -   And many more game types!

-Soferity: Game Portal is currently under heavy development.
+Sucrose is currently under heavy development.
 You can give your suggestions and feedback on our [Discussions](https://github.com/Taiizor/Sucrose/discussions) page.
 If you feel comfortable in writing code using C# (.NET), we highly encourage you to [contribute to this project](https://github.com/Taiizor/Sucrose/graphs/contributors).

 ---